breecummins/dsgrn_net_query/README.md

 3. In the particular case of the query `patternmatch.py`, there are additional parameters that affect search results.
 The choice of noise levels, `epsilons`, will strongly affect the number of matches.
 Generally speaking, `epsilons` in the range `[0,0.15]` are reasonable.
 An epsilon of 0.15 means 15% noise both above and below the curve; i.e., 30% of the difference between the global maximum and global minimum of each curve.
 Noise levels much higher than this are very permissive and may lead to spurious matches.
 Very low noise levels close or equal to zero may result in too few matches.

     Additionally, the type of search may be more or less restrictive. `PathMatchinDomainGraph` is more permissive than `PathMatchinStableFullCycle`.
 Use of the `CycleMatch` functions are not recommended at this time, since they are extremely dependent on precisely the integer number of periods in the time series that all start at an extremum, rather than half-max.
 Because of this restriction, matches are extremely unlikely to occur strictly for spurious reasons.

+# Customizing

+The `queries` package is extensible.
+Users can add DSGRN query modules to the package `dsgrn_net_query.queries`.
+The required API is a function with the following signature:

+      newmodule.query(networks_file.txt, params.json, optional_results_directory="")

+  The query must be parallelized using `mpi4py` (see the function `query` in existing query modules).
+The results must be saved to a `.json` file with a dictionary keyed by network specifications within the `optional_results_directory` (see the function `record_results` in existing query modules).